exploring self-realization, sacred personhood, and full humanity

 A realm of thought-directed quantum possibility lies hidden within Raymond's words.
 As we've seen, even trousers are made creaseless by a quick intention.

-In the "holodeck" article I discussed how the worlds beyond Summerland allow their inhabitants to mold and craft reality by the power of thought; even, to bring whole worlds into existence for one's private happiness.
+In the "holodeck" article I discussed how the worlds beyond Summerland allow their inhabitants to craft reality by the power of thought; even, to bring whole worlds into existence for one's private happiness.

-We find Raymond being introduced to this principle with a small example: generally, by "default setting," in Summerland there is continual perfect daytime summer environment; however, as we learn from Raymond, it changes if you want it to change.
+We find Raymond being introduced to this principle with a small example: generally, by "default setting," in Summerland there is continual perfect daytime summer environment; however, as we also learn from Raymond, it changes if you want it to change.

 Editor’s note: Regarding changes in Summerland, Spirit Guide Abu, in one of his taped lectures, explained that Summerland has evolved over the millennia.
 For example, he said, when prehistoric man began to pass to the next world, in order to accommodate a sense of the familiar, Summerland issued as an idealized, shall we call it, “happy hunting ground.”
 But over time, as humanity became more civilized, more urbane, Summerland reflected this growing sophistication.
 Abu said that Summerland is altered by and reflects a “group mind,” a kind of mass-consensus of what people need in order to feel “at home.”
 All this acknowledged, even today there are primitive peoples on the Earth, and, when they cross over, they will find themselves in specialized “neighborhoods,” an idealized “primitive” environment – campfires and tents, that sort of thing – until they’re ready to experience more.
 No one is rushed into an advanced state, the "full blaze of glory," as Sir Oliver put it.
 That would just terrify people.